Pachyveria glauca

 Details about Pachyveria glauca "The Little Jewel"

-General Care for Pachyveria glauca ‘Little Jewel’
+How to care for Pachyveria glauca ‘Little Jewel’

 Pachyveria glauca 'Little Jewel' is a hybrid of two other plants, Pachphytum and Echeveria.
 Its nickname is "Little Jewel" because of the beautiful white veins on the leaves that resemble cuts on a gemstone.
 Pachyveria is a good succulent plant to grow, especially for beginners.
 Because this can withstand many environmental and growing conditions.

 Generally, if you live in a colder environment.
 I.e. where temperature can go below 30° F (-1.1° C), you should plant Pachyveria succulent in a container pot.
-Because it is not cold hardy, and you should be able to bring inside.
+Because it is not cold hardy, and you should be able to bring it inside.
 Otherwise, it is best to plant this succulent in an outdoor garden.
 Because it'll grow healthier if it gets full sun for 4 to 6 hours a day.

 Pachyveria is perfect for the rock garden and it looks awesome in a succulents container arrangement.